-A decrease in residential real estate market prices or lower levels of home sales, could result in lower single family home values, adversely affecting the value of collateral securing residential mortgage loans and residential property collateral securing loans that we hold, mortgage loan originations and gains on the sale of mortgage loans.
+In addition, a decrease in residential real estate market prices or lower levels of home sales, could result in lower single family home values, adversely affecting the value of collateral securing residential mortgage loans and residential property collateral securing loans that we hold, mortgage loan originations and gains on the sale of mortgage loans.
 A decline in real estate prices increases delinquencies and losses on certain mortgage loans, generally, and particularly on second lien mortgages and home equity lines of credit.
 A substantial portion of our single family loans consist of jumbo loans, and the secondary market for jumbo mortgages has historically been less liquid compared to conforming loans.
 Significant ongoing disruptions in the secondary market for residential mortgage loans can limit the market for and liquidity of most residential mortgage loans other than conforming Fannie Mae and Freddie Mac loans.
 Deteriorating trends could occur, including declines in real estate values, home sales volumes, financial stress on borrowers as a result of job losses, increase in interest rates or other factors.
-These could adversely impact borrowers and result in higher delinquencies and greater charge-offs in future periods, which would adversely affect our business, financial condition, results of operations, or cash flows.
-In the event our allowance for credit losses on these loans is insufficient to cover such losses, our business, financial condition, results of operations, or cash flows could be adversely affected.
+These could adversely impact borrowers and result in higher delinquencies and greater charge-offs in future periods, which would adversely affect our business, financial condition, results of operations, or cash flows could be adversely affected.